tianyuan168326/MeMa-Pytorch/ReadMe.md

 The MeMa dataset can be accessed at [MeMa dataset link](https://pan.baidu.com/s/1lDB44q7Qq0skiWHu6e-V4g?pwd=kn63).
 Please note that the dataset is undergoing rigorous review and continuous updates to ensure quality and accuracy.

-## Medical DeID Model

-The code for our baseline medidal DeID model is currently being finalized and will be made available by December 31, 2024.

 ## Citing